WILD RIVER

 MNPAiR Artist Residency

 I feel so honored and thrilled to have been awarded a yearlong MNPAiR Artist in Residence position at Wild River State Park for 2024-25.
 As part of this groundbreaking pilot collaboration between Minnesota Parks, the Met Council, and Forecast Public Art, I’ll be embedding myself in the park to learn about its history and ecology, as well as the challenges and aspirations for staff and stewards.
-(MN Public Radio story)
+(MN Public Radio story about MNPAiR)

-As a composer, designer, and director, I create outdoor, site-specific sound + performance installations that I call “Sound Gardens”, and Wild River offers a multitude of amazing outdoor spaces in which I’ve already found much creative inspiration. (scroll down for videos from past Sound Gardens)
+As a composer, designer, and director, I create outdoor, site-specific sound + performance installations that I call “Sound Gardens”, and Wild River offers a multitude of amazing outdoor spaces in which I’ve already found much creative inspiration. (scroll down for videos from past Sound Gardens) My recent interview with the St Croix Valley Magazine.

-The SUGARBUSH SOUND GARDEN at the Wild River Visitor Center!
+Featuring an Earth Day Sound Garden at the Wild River Visitor Center!

 Videos from previous Sound Gardens

-Events at Wild River State Park
+Residency Events at Wild River State Park